polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

-middle ground to make it easier to let standard SSA passes / scalar optimization / canonicalization work unhindered in conjunction with polyhedral passes, and with the latter not worrying about  explicitly checking for escaping/hidden memref accesses in graybox ops.
+middle ground to make it easier to let standard SSA passes / scalar optimization / canonicalization work unhindered in conjunction with polyhedral passes, and with the latter not worrying about  explicitly checking for escaping/hidden memref accesses in execute_region ops.
 In the whole scheme of things, a design that implicitly captures everything is not radically different that it'd be hard to switch from one to the other at a later stage.